DavidKhanTech/SearchYum/searchyum/README.md

 It's easy to use SearchYum's intricate search engine designed to curate a stress free yummy meal

-Enter your items and you can have the choice of multiple recipes or if you can't decide then click
+Enter your items and you can have the choice of multiple recipes

-the choose for me button and have SearchYum decide for you.

 No More Stress, just Yum!